aadedolapo/Credo-Social-Payment-Hackathon/README.md

 # Project Process
 * Data collected from kaggle
-* Perfomred EDA, Data cleaning, and Manipulation
+* Performed EDA, Data cleaning, and Manipulation
 * Built a Product Recommendation System using item-based Collaborative Filtering and Cosine Similarity as the metric.
 * Deployed the app using @streamlit .